isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 > **🔗 Core Concept**
 > The "six keys" are observable phenomena, while the "field theory" is the underlying physical explanation.
 Together, they constitute a complete theory that is both measurable and falsifiable.

-### ❓ 1-2.
-Why exactly "six keys"?
+### ❓ 問題 1-2：問題 1-2：問題 1-2：Why exactly "six keys"?
 Where does this number come from?

 **💡 Answer:**